GuidanceMantras/GuidanceMantras/README.md

 - Job security
 - You can work for the betterment of society
 - You are not a slave
-- Better prepare for higher position while working as a government employee for better pay and
+- Better prepare for higher position while working as a government employee for better pay and Work-life balance
-- Work-life balance
 - Being with your family always
 - Fame and power
 - Do not need to sit infornt of laptop whole day
-- Once you enter any government department, no need to write/clearing another exams
+- Once you enter any government department, no need to write/clearing another exams or give interviews
+- You can not be fired from your job in government sector.
+In private sector, you will be in constant fear of losing your job each day.

 ### Education for Private/Engineering Jobs
 - For private jobs in India especially in Engineering, you just need technical skills and soft skills.